aammya8/cse15l-lab-reports/lab-report-1.md

 # Lab Report 1: Remote Access 🚗 💨💨💨
-Tutorial for incoming 15L students about how to log into a course-specific account on ieng6.
+Tutorial for incoming 15L students on how to log into a course-specific account on ieng6.

 ---